 When Avecto software is installed on endpoints and servers, privileged access can be centrally managed by policies defined by business needs and access events can be monitored to satisfy the auditing recommendations of the TRM guidelines.
 Never alone functionality can be achieved using Privilege Guard’s challenge/response authentication or by requiring that a process be authorized by a second user before it can be run.

-Avecto helps financial institutions meet the privileged management access requirements of the TRM guidelines and improve on the recommendations by providing application whitelisting and challenge/response authentication, so that organizations can be secure but still respond quickly to changing needs.
+Avecto helps financial institutions meet the privileged management access requirements of the TRM guidelines and improve on the recommendations by providing application allow listing and challenge/response authentication, so that organizations can be secure but still respond quickly to changing needs.
 Not only will a strategy to implement least privilege security help financial institutions comply with the new MAS guidelines but restricting privileged access is a requirement for all common financial industry mandates governing use of IT systems.